dkharazi/Modeling-Exercise/README.md

 1. Download the zip file from here.
 2. Unzip the file.
-3. Move the data to the same directory as the R script
+3. Move the data to the same directory as the R script.
+4. Adjust the R script accordingly to the directory of the data.
-4. Run the R script
+5. Run the R script

 ## References